lpewton/surprise-tours/README.md

 - Rating has to be higher than 0 and lower than 10
 - Price must be higher or equal to 1

+### REVIEW MODEL:
+- Rating has to be lower than 10 and higher than 0

 All form validations have been tested combining customised code and the automatic django validation systems.
 All of them work properly.

 ## WEBSITE: